 Up to this point, we’ve outlined ways of how to increase user engagement that only rely on you.
 But when your users post negative reviews, what can you do?
 Let’s figure that out.

 Benefits.
 The better your app’s reviews and ratings, the higher it will rank in the app store.
 High ratings and positive reviews encourage people to install your app, leading to sustainable growth of app downloads.
 Users’ reviews are valuable to increase conversion rates and re-engage users.
+Both positive and negative users’ reviews could be quite effective for boosting user engagement and retention rates.

 Best practices.
 You need to appreciate both positive and negative reviews: